A Victorious End in Kolkata

 Mother Teresa who died on September 5, 1997, was a Roman Catholic Religious Sister and missionary of Albanian origin who lived most of her life in India of which, since 1948, she was a citizen.

-She was internationally famed for being a humanitarian and an advocate for the poor and the helpless.
+She was internationally famous for being a humanitarian and an advocate for the poor and the helpless.
 She is known for dedicating her life in helping the poor, sick, orphaned and dying while guiding the Missionaries of Charity’s expansion from India throughout other countries.

 The Mother House is the headquarters of the international religious congregation of the Missionaries of Charity.